abpframework/abp/docs/en/CLI-New-Command-Samples.md

 ABP CLI always uses the latest version.
 In order to create a solution from a preview (RC) version add the `--preview` parameter.

-* Blazor UI, Entity Framework Core, no mobile, preview version, creates the project in a new folder:
+* Blazor UI, Entity Framework Core, no mobile, **preview version**, creates the project in a new folder:

   ```bash
   abp new Acme.BookStore -t app -u blazor --mobile none -csf --preview